W-h-i-t-e-d-e-v-i-l/WEATHER/README.md

 ├── style.css       # Stylesheet
 ├── script.js       # JavaScript logic
 └── README.md       # Project documentation

 🧠 Credits
 Developed by W-h-i-t-e-d-e-v-i-l
-Credits: This project was inspired by Devression on YouTube.
+This project was inspired by Devression on YouTube.